vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 Now all you need to do is run the command `mix deps.get` to install the dependency.

 ## Writing the tests
-First we'll write some tests to make it more easy to verify if our solution is actually satisfying our specs.
+First we'll write some tests so we'll be able to easily verify if our solution is actually satisfying our specs.

 To do this, go to the already created file inside the `test` folder `staircase_test.exs`.

 > All test files end up with the `.exs` extension.
 The difference between `.ex` and `.exs` is that files with the `.exs` won't be compiled, they're *Elixir scripts*.

-Let's remove the test case and add our assertions there:
+Let's remove the original test case and add our assertions there:

 ```elixir test/staircase_test.exs
 defmodule StaircaseTest do